 I love October in Oregon.
-The days start out cold and foggy, the afternoon turns sunny and warm (at least that’s what happens this October), then the dark comes early.
-And October means harvest here in Oregon wine country.
+The days start out cold and foggy, the afternoon turns sunny and warm (at least that’s the way it is this October), then the dark comes early.
+And October means grape harvest here in Oregon wine country.

 In many ways, harvest is the very best time of year for us.
 We put our heads down and we concentrate on what we really do here, make wine.
-Throughout the rest of the year we are still making wine, but that’s almost in the background, we’re thinking about marketing and sales and health insurance and employees and all the other things that keep a business going.
+Throughout the rest of the year, we are still making wine, but it’s almost in the background, we’re also thinking about marketing and sales and inventory and health insurance and employees, and all the other things that keep a business going.

-Early in the harvest season some of the veterans, including my children, started asking for meatloaf.
+Early in this harvest season some of the veterans, including my children, started asking for meatloaf.
 Randomly, every few days or so, while we were sitting around the table laughing and talking, someone would pipe up and ask “when are we having meatloaf?” or “are we going to get meatloaf this year?”.
 Every year I cook many of the same dishes for the crew.
 When you know what works to feed a crowd and warm their bellies, you stick with it.
-I rotate through a lineup of the tried and true, and often through in a new dish as well, one that sounds intriguing and has all the qualities it takes to qualify for a harvest meal.
+I rotate through a lineup of the tried and true, and often throw in a new dish as well, one that sounds intriguing and has all the right stuff for a harvest meal.
 So they know the meatloaf is coming, and apparently they can’t wait.
 I had no idea.
-I knew it was popular, but all of a sudden it started to take on epic status around here.
+I knew it was popular, but all of a sudden meatloaf night has started to take on epic status around here.

 “Sure this is good, but wait till you have her meatloaf.
 It’s amazing!”
 Oh my.
 After half a dozen or so comments like this, the new guys were beginning to wonder what this legendary meatloaf was all about.
 And I was beginning to wonder if my trusty recipe could ever live up to their expectations.

 Eventually, I announced that meatloaf would be served on Tuesday.